arjunr2/beanstalk/README.md

 ## Generating Figures from Packaged Data

-Extract  `{data,summary,simulations}.zip` packaged in the release to the root directory of this repo.
+Extract  `{data,summary,simulations}.zip` packaged in Zenodo/Github releases to the root directory of this repo.

 To generate figures, run `./gen_figures.sh` (ignore any runtime warnings).
 The output should mirror `figures.zip` .